Table of Contents

 The solution that manufacturers have come up with to combat this is a heavy-duty protective sleeve that covers the whole rope.
 This would be a good idea in environments where it’s used by multiple people.
-On your own, you aren’t likely to see the need for a sleeve to extend the life of the rope.
+In your private garage gym, you aren’t likely to see the need for a sleeve to extend the life of the rope.

 You can get away with just looping your rope around the upright of a power rack, or anything else that is handy inside or outside with low abrasion.
 People have looped them around small trees, steel poles, wood railings, anything.
 People have even looped the rope through a heavy kettlebell.
 There are endless battle rope anchor ideas if you’re in a pinch.

-Longer term, you may want to see about using a proper anchor point.
-It helps not only with protecting the rope from the wear of sliding up and down against a tube or something rougher, but also having the anchor of the rope about a foot off the ground to make the movement smoother and avoid having it pound the end of the rope so hard with every wave.
+Longer term, you may want to see about using a proper anchor point made with a large eyelet.
+It helps not only with protecting the rope from the wear of sliding up and down against an uneven surface or edges, but also having the anchor of the rope about a foot off the ground to make the movement smoother and avoid having it pound the end of the rope so hard with every wave.